IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-If LLDP is enabled on both LAG members and groups, two types of LLDP packets are transmitted by the routers and received by the optical NEs on some cross-layer links: one sent for the LLDP session configured at LAG member (Aggregation Port)level and another one for the LLDP session configured at LAG group (Aggregated Port)level.
+If LLDP is enabled on both LAG members and groups, two types of LLDP packets are transmitted by the routers and received by the optical nodes on some cross-layer links: one sent for the LLDP session configured at LAG member (Aggregation Port)level and another one for the LLDP session configured at LAG group (Aggregated Port)level.
 This could cause some issues when LLDP snooping is used to discover the